You never have a second chance for a first impression!

 2. Who You Are and What You Do

 Use headlines and subheadlines to tell visitors exactly what you have to offer.
-Make sure you also include clear, but brief, explanations that sum up your business and the products/services that it provides with buttons that link to pages where they can find out more information.
-You can prompt clicks on these buttons by including a call to action (or CTA), e.g. “Learn More” or “Read More”, but I’ll take a deeper dive into this later on.
+Make sure you also include clear, but brief, explanations that sum up your business and the products/services.
+That it provides with buttons that link to pages where they can find out more information.
+You can prompt clicks on these buttons by including a call to action (or CTA).
+Example “Learn More” or “Read More”, but I’ll take a deeper dive into this later on.

 Emphasise the features of your product/service.
 In doing so, your prospective customer will be given an idea of the value that they can gain from your product/service.

-Finally, people connect and engage with stories, so you should link to your company’s story or about page from your home page.
-This will give a human face to your business and it should include emotions to help establish a connection between you and potential clients or customers.
+Finally, people connect and engage with stories, so you should link to your company’s story.
+An about page from your home page.
+This will give a human face to your business and it should include emotions.
+To help establish a connection between you and potential clients or customers.

 3. Common Sense Navigation